icatproject/authn.simple/README.md

 It produces the `.jar` file in the `target/` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/quarkus-app/lib/` directory.

-The application can be packaged using:
+The application can be run using:

 ```shell script
 java -jar target/quarkus-app/quarkus-run.jar